 In January 1901, the Moody Correspondence School was established for "the benefit of those of both sexes who cannot, for financial or other reasons, attend the Institute personally."
 Courses could be taken, via mail, for personal enrichment or college credit.

 In October 1903, Moody's Evening School was created.
 The school offered classes four nights a week.
 Its objective was similar to the day program, but it sought to train lay workers who would become effective in their churches, instead of students who would work full-time in ministry.

 In 1997, continuing the tradition of innovative education, Moody Bible Institute Distance Learning began offering a Bachelor of Science in Biblical Studies degree.
-Today, MBIDL offer six undergraduate and two graduate programs—including a fully online M.A. in Applied Biblical Studies.
+Today, there are many options for online programs, both undergraduate and graduate—including a fully online M.A. in Biblical Studies.